-In fact, anxiety can affect people of all ages, with a lifetime prevalence between 4.3 and 5.9 percent.
-In addition, 40–60 percent of people with anxiety experience signs of depression, which makes it an even more serious and difficult condition to treat properly.
-(1) And research shows that people with anxiety cannot successfully achieve short or long term remission, with remission rates remaining as low as 38 percent after five years.
-(2)
+In fact, anxiety can affect people of all ages, with a lifetime prevalence between 4.3 percent and 5.9 percent.
+In addition, 40 percent to 60 percent of people with anxiety experience signs of depression, which makes it an even more serious and difficult condition to treat properly.

 Plus, there are many supplements and lifestyle changes that serve as natural remedies for anxiety.